 There are four urgent care facilities in the County.
-There are also a total of 39 hospitals in the surrounding Cincinnati-Middletown Metropolitan Statistical Area, including 21 acute care facilities and 1 critical access hospital, some of which provide inpatient service to Warren County residents.
+There are also a total of 39 hospitals in the surrounding Cincinnati-Middletown Metropolitan Statistical Area, including 21 acute care facilities and 1 critical access hospital, some of which provide inpatient service to County residents.
 Because the County is served by two major interstate systems (I-71 and I-75), no portion of the County is further than thirty minutes away from specialty care, including the world-renowned Cincinnati Children's Hospital Medical Center located in Liberty Township and Cincinnati and Shriners Burns Hospital, located in nearby Cincinnati.

 In addition, the Premier Health Campus-Middletown, a health and technology campus anchored by the 328-bed Atrium Medical Center (formerly Middletown Regional Hospital), is located approximately a quarter mile east of Interstate 75 at the Middletown exit.
 The 200-acre campus includes a sophisticated array of services and health providers such as behavioral health programs, outpatient surgery, a cancer center, children's care, skilled nursing care, the Greentree Health Science Academy, and a professional building that houses additional services.
-As of March 31, 2015, Atrium Medical Center employed 1,502 individuals.